amber-king/Front-End-Portfolio-Project_A.K_9.3/README.md

 # Front-End-Portfolio-Project_A.K_9.3

-Postal Codes also known as zip codes seem to be the last part of an address searched.
-So, I desgined this webpage to help find zip codes from all over the world via the following API [https://www.zippopotam.us/]
+I desgined this webpage to help find full address information from all over the world via [zippopptam.us API](https://www.zippopotam.us/?format=j1)
 The user must put in one  or more of the following information to receive valid results:

 - city
 - state
 - country

-* If user knows the zip code, they are welcome to type that into the search engine and recieve vaild results.
+- zip code

 User will recieve the following information as a result: